bobko69/8PortLEDDistro/README.md

 This document will serve as a place to answer questions about the 8 Port LED Distro.

 ## What is it?
 This is an 8 port ESP32 based LED distro board running WLED.
 Distributing both power and data in 1 board.
 The WT32-ETH01 provides support for Wi-Fi or ethernet connections.
-It can be used with either 5v or 12v or 24v LED pixels.
+It can be used with either 5v to 24v (V3) or 12v to 48v (V4) LED pixels.
 Also includes a USB-C port for easy programming.

 ## Where can I get one?
 You can purchase the 8 Port LED Distro in our [Tindie store](https://www.tindie.com/products/27884/) and [Wasatch Lights](https://wasatchlights.com/products/bong-69-controller-priority-shipping-included).

-####Which version should I get?
+##Which version should I get?
 If you have 5v or 12v pixels you can use Version 3.
 If you are using 24v pixels you should now use Version 4.
 Version 4 is more robust with higher voltages.
 If you have 12v, 24v, 36v or 48V pixels can use Version 4.
 We are not making any more Version 3 boards.

-####What's new in Version 4?
+##What's new in Version 4?
 - Works with input voltages from 12v to 48v.
 - Dropping support for 5v pixels.
 - 5A replaceable fuses are now used on LED power outputs.